idaks/PW-explorer/README.md

 2. Make sure the packages graphviz>=0.8.2 and pygraphviz>=1.5 are installed.
 These are required to be able to use the visualization functionality.
 You can find instructions to install pygraphviz [here](http://pygraphviz.github.io/documentation/pygraphviz-1.3.1/install.html).

+These commands usually work as well:

+  a. apt-get install python-dev graphviz libgraphviz-dev pkg-config
+  b. pip3 install pygraphviz
+  (Might need to run them using sudo)

 3. ```python3 -m venv /path/to/new/virtual/environment```

 4. ```source /path/to/new/virtual/environment/bin/activate```